mohit-manna/mohit-manna.github.io/_posts/2023-04-12-how-i-reused-my-old-smartphone-to-host-a-website.md

 I﻿f the ssh is not working properly check service and if not working start it.

-4﻿.
-Now we will have to put our flask code in git.
+5. Now we will have to put our flask code in git.
 Configure Userland's ssh keys in your git hub account and clone it inside Userland at root user's home folder

 `﻿``
 $﻿git clone <repo link>
 `﻿``

-5﻿.
+6﻿.
 Now Install Tmux inside it

-6﻿.
+7﻿.
 Now you will need one out of these two apps:
  ﻿       6.a. ngrok : benefits of using ngrok is that it is more stable and I feel better latency.
 It has paid plans and many exciting features.
 The only con is domain name keep changing everytime you run it. e﻿.g. ` xxyxzgdshf.yourdomain.ngrok.io `
 S﻿o everytime you restart the service you will have to inform your users about new url.
  ﻿      6.b. [serveo](http://serveo.net/) It is free simple to use.
 Just one feature and the domain name doesn't change. e﻿.g. `abc.serveo.net`

-7﻿.
-Now create a virtualenv venv in home location of root user.
 8﻿.
+Now check if python is install.
+Check pip. create a virtualenv venv in home location of root user.C

+9﻿.
 Use command like below to start both your flask webserver and tunnel.

-`﻿``
-#!/bin/bash
+`﻿
+##!/bin/bash

 #wget https://storage.googleapis.com/serveo/download/2018-05-08/serveo-linux-amd64
-#crontab -e
+##crontab -e
 #@reboot sleep 60;/root/start-server.sh

-# start a new tmux session named 'my_session'
+#start a new tmux session named 'my_session'
 tmux new-session -d -s flask_session

-# create window 1 and run flask web app in it
+#create window 1 and run flask web app in it
 tmux send-keys -t flask_session:0.0 'cd ~;. venv/bin/activate;cd PMS;git pull;pip install -r requirements.txt;gunicorn --bind 0.0.0.0:5000 run:gunicorn_app -e FLASK_ENV=prod -e FLASK_APP=run.py --timeout 90 -w 4' C-m

-# create window 2 and run command in it
+#create window 2 and run command in it
 tmux new-window -t flask_session:1 -n 'window 2'

-#open ngrok in it
+#tunnel

 tmux send-keys -t flask_session:1.0 'cd ~;ssh -R <y﻿ourSiteName>:80:0.0.0.0:5000 serveo.net' C-m

-# attach to the tmux sess
+#detach

 tmux detach -s flask_session
-`﻿``
+`﻿

-9﻿.
-We can run these commands independently to test.
+10. We can run these commands independently to test.

-1﻿0.
+1﻿1.
 Tmux is easy to use.
 We can check its documents for commands and shortcuts.

 N﻿ow, I need to figure out a way in UserLand so that whenever the phone restarts it should trigger on its own.
 One possible way is adding it into crontab.